 CELESTIAL TURQUOISE Sandrine Martin, Graduate Gemologist " It is said that turquoise is like a cherry - the more it ripens, the better.
 But all the cherry needs to ripen is the sun of one season, whereas for turquoise it takes one thousand years " 19th century Persian natural history Exalted by great civilizations throughout ages, turquoise is with lapis-lazuli one of the oldest gemstone materials known to man.
-A relatively rare gem found in dry geological environments such as deserts, turquoise was historically mined in a wide mineral-bearing stratum extending from Egypt through Iran and Tibet, with the most valuable desirable color turquoise, sometimes referred to as 'Persian blue', originating from the legendary mine of Nishapur in Iran.
+A relatively rare gem found in dry geological environments such as deserts, turquoise was historically mined in a wide mineral-bearing stratum extending from Egypt through Iran and Tibet, with the most valuable desirable color turquoise, sometimes referred to as 'Persian Blue', originating from the legendary mine of Nishapur in Iran.
 Archaeological discoveries reveal that the gem was first utilized in western Iran around 7,000 BC (Hole et al.) and was known to the Egyptians before 5,500 BC.
-In China, the first archaeological evidence of turquoise being mined and utilized in ornamentation can be identified from the mid-Neolithic period (approximately 3,300 BCE) (Smolarski).
-Highly praised by the Pre-Columbian societies, turquoise was used in the American Southwest and its earliest use in Mesoamerica date to around 600 BC.
+In China, turquoise was first used along the Yellow River in the Henan Province by the civilization of the Erlitou (1,900-1,600 BC).
+Highly praised by the Pre-Columbian societies, turquoise was used in the American Southwest and the first occurrences of the gem in Mesoamerica date to around 600 BC.
 Today turquoise is primarily sourced in the American Southwest, Iran, and China.
 Other deposits include Afghanistan, Argentina, Australia, Brazil, Chili, Egypt, Israel and Mexico.
 An opaque blue-green copper-aluminum phosphate mineral, turquoise legendary unique hue mainly depends on the content of copper and iron in the rock: copper enhances the blue, while iron brings out the green.
 Turquoise nodules usually form between other stones and rarely appear as large pieces.
 Most often fashioned as a cabochon, the gem is also used for carvings and to produce small items such as beads.
 Gracefully incorporated into mosaics as inlays, turquoise unique bright blue-green colors and striking features create dazzling contrast with the other materials.